USRSE/usrse.github.io/pages/wg/website.md

 ## Feeds

 Added in early 2022, we wanted an ability to provide easy ways to automate specific events, or subscribe to them.
-For the reason, we added differet kinds of programmatic subscriptions or feeds that include:
+For the reason, we added different kinds of programmatic subscriptions or feeds that include:

  - rss feeds for different kinds of content
  - equivalent json feeds for the same.